 Insects, water droplets, snowflakes and flowers – getting close requires a special lens.
 Most macro lenses can’t get as close as I need to for my work, and this lens gets 5 times closer.
 Very difficult to use, and near impossible without flash… but worth all the trouble!

 The framerate I use to photograph insects and snowflakes is often too much for the flash to keep up with.
-This unit gives extra power to the flash – it lasts longer, recharges faster, and work with both my flashes. (takes 8 AA batteries)
+This unit gives extra power to the flash – it lasts longer, recharges faster, and work with my Canon and Yongnuo flashes. (takes 12 AA batteries)

 I’m a strong believer that my memory cards are safer in my camera than out of it – go for the bigger cards.
-I trust the Sandisk cards and have never had one fail on me, and the 128GB version is a little faster too.
+This one is built to handle the best video produced on micro four thirds cameras!

 Infrared Photography has always fascinated me – basically seeing the entire world in invisible light.
 A filter in front of an unmodified camera can still see this light with a little effort, and the results are surreal.